bobgreenshields/deliverance/_mobs/nela.md

 * She knows the layout of the caves as far as the palisade
 * She's only done water for 2 days
+* She fills her bucket from the river in the captives cave and takes to the goblins
 * Ussoll did the water but she disappeared - she doesn't think she escaped
 * There is something else in here.
 She's seen it in the shadows
 * Seen it both in the captives cave and by the bridge